Bookrage001/osc/resources/docs/widgets-reference.md

 ## Widget specifics

-Each widget type comes with an additional set of specific properties which are described in the page listed below.
+Each widget type comes with an additional set of specific properties which are described in the pages listed below.

 - [Sliders](widgets/sliders.md)
 - [Buttons](widgets/buttons.md)